+Curious about the meaning of bonjour?
 You don’t have to spend more than a couple of days in France to notice that bonjour is said all the time and for good reason.
 A simple hello is the magic word that starts every interaction off on the right foot.
 The absence of a bonjour in certain situations will let people know you’re out of touch with cultural norms in France at the very least and that you need to brush up on your French manners.
-Let’s get into why saying bonjour in French is so incredibly important.
+Let’s get into what the bonjour meaning in French is and why it’s so incredibly important.

 Bonjour meaning in French: MOST important French manners word